bootdotdev/blog/content/python/c-sharp-vs-python.md

 ## A Quick Overview

 Python was developed by Guido van Rossum in 1991.
 It’s a high-level, interpreted, dynamically typed language that supports OOP, procedural, and functional programming.
-It’s often described as “batteries included” because of how jam-packed of useful resources the language is.
+It’s often described as "batteries included" because of how jam-packed of useful resources the language is.

 C#, on the other hand, was developed in 2000 by Anders Hejlsberg at Microsoft.
 It’s a statically typed, general-purpose language, that supports true OOP, functional, and component-oriented programming, along with others.
 C# acts as a more modernized and high-level version of C++ and is known as an insanely fast language.